70 Fremont Place

 Mr. Drake died in 1920; Fanny, apparently somewhat of a force of nature capable even of moving the immovable, had the Kress Company truck her house in four pieces to 70 Fremont Place after being issued a permit on October 10, 1930.
 Mrs. Drake wasn't able to enjoy her new neighborhood for long, dying of a stroke the following September 27th.
 The Frank H. Powells were in residence from about 1938 into the mid '50s; during the '60s, the wonderfully named Zebulon P. Owingses lived there.
 Following her husband's death in 1967, Mrs. Owings auctioned off everything in the house and left for the East.
 The old Drake place was demolished after what was now the Department of Building and Safety issued a permit to her on February 26, 1971; in 1978 a much less interesting dwelling rose on the site and remains there.

-helped perpetuate the misinformation regarding architect and dates (the house was not
+the misinformation regarding architect and dates (the house was not only newer

-only newer than the paper described, but was moved in 1930 rather than 1936).
+than the paper described, but was relocated in 1930 rather than 1936).
+No matter

 the designer, its ultimate replacement underscores the depths to which much domes-